 For instance, Monmouth Park School was a public school located at 4508 North 33rd St, and was built in 1903.
 Designed by important Omaha architect Thomas Kimball, the district wanted to tear the building down after closing it in the 1980s.
 After a decade as apartments, the building was demolished in 1995.

-The original Miller Park Elementary School was a four-room frame building that opened in April 1910 at 5625 North 28th Ave, along Ellison Ave.
+The original Miller Park Elementary School was a four-room frame building that opened in April 1910 at 5625 North 28th Ave, along Ellison Avenue.
 This is where I attended some elementary school.
 I also went to Sherman School, which has a much more complicated history that I detailed above.
 The current building was finished in 1912, and renovated extensively in the 2000s.

-Monroe School was built in 1926 for students in kindergarten through eighth grade at 5106 Bedford Ave in the Benson neighborhood.
-In 1956 Monroe became Omaha’s first junior high school, and today is called Monroe Middle School.
-Horace Mann Junior High was opened at some point (I haven’t found more information yet).
-The Martin Luther King Jr. Middle School was opened in 1975 at N. 37th and Maple Streets.
-In 1988, it was moved to Florence Boulevard next to Kountze Park and renamed the King Science Center.
+The name was moved to the former Nathan Hale Junior High on Florence Boulevard, to become the King Science Center.
 After an extensive renovation in 2001, it was renamed the King Science and Technology Magnet Center.
 The original building was repurposed as King Elementary School.
-In 1965, OPS opened Nathan Hale Junior High School near N. 60th and what’s now Sorenson Parkway.
+In 1965, OPS opened Nathan Hale Junior High School near North 60th and what’s now Sorenson Parkway.
 It became a middle school in 1990, and a magnet school in 2009.

+Replacing the 1890s Omaha Heights School at North 36th and Kansas, the Belvedere Elementary School opened in 1924, and was added onto in 1946, 1950, 1957, and 2002.
+It continues to thrive today.
 The Fairfax School was opened in 1911 at North 40th and Pratt Streets.
 It was a two-room school building with an outhouse, and it was demolished in 1974.
 Nothing remains of it today.

 Dr. Eugene Skinner became Omaha’s first African American principal in Omaha, beginning his service at Long School in 1947.
 In 1965, he became the first African American principal of a junior high, and in 1968, the first African American administrator in Omaha.
 He became the city’s first African American assistant superintendent in 1969.